AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

 ```

-The version of `D.h` jumped to 4 (things that change get the new
+The version of `D.h` jumped to 4: things that change get the new
-module version, rather than just increasing by 1).
+module version, rather than just increasing by 1.
+This is so that
+if you remove something and then add it back in again, the version
+number does not go down.

 However, the version of `D.f` also changed.
 This is vital, because